Ltu-Bike-trailer/Mobile-App/README.md

 # Mobile-App
 The gitignore have excluded some modules etc that we will need.
 Follow the guide below to get it working.
+And remember to use the "Development build" once the emulator opens the app because the use of BLE is an extended feature outside Expo Go App

 # Installation and running the app
 How to use this app is as such, we start by installing the modules our project need: